urcsc170/2020-spring-csc170/lab11-localhost/instructions.md

 # Lab 11: Localhost (optional)
 *Due: Monday, March 23, 2020*

-The point of this lab is to simply demonstrate that you can setup and work with a "localhost" which is required when using PHP.
+The point of this lab is to simply demonstrate that you can setup and work with a "localhost" on your own computer.

 *Some of you are already working with your localhost successfully on your own computer so for you, you can jump to **Step 3: Create a Demonstration***